ChrisLeon84/Higgs-Boson-Challenge/README.md

 * Hyperparameter tuning

 I was able to see gradual improvement, and got the best results with an ensemble of 5 machine learning methods with majority voting.
 The hyperparameter tuning was definitely the most computationally expensive and time-consuming part of the process.
-Training could take a while too.
+Training of the individual algorithms could take a while too.

 Later, after I presenting to the class, I read the forum for tips.
 Took suggestions for features I hadn't considered and saw that the
-XGBoost library was recommendeded.
-Using this there was drastic improvement, with my best submission in the top 11%.
+XGBoost library was being recommendeded.
+Using this, there was drastic improvement with my best submission ending in the top 11%.